opencog/atomspace/opencog/matrix/README.md

  * Row and column subtotals (i.e. "marginals").
  * Computing and caching frequencies from counts.
  * Computing and caching mutual information of pairs.
- * Computing and caching marginal mutual information.
+ * Computing and caching marginal mutual information of pairs.
  * Computing cosine similarity between rows or columns.
+ * Computing mutual information between rows or columns (as opposed to pairs).
+ * Concatenating dissimilar matrices.
  * Performing PCA (principal component analysis) in the matrix.
  * Performing cuts, to remove unwanted rows, columns and individual entries.